-Since the SCC VMT Evaluation Tool includes data from a trip-based travel demand model (as opposed to an activity-based or tour-based model) as of August 2020, the Tool currently uses Home-based VMT per capita/resident and Home-based work VMT per employee/worker as the two possible metrics.
+Since the SCC VMT Evaluation Tool includes data from a trip-based travel demand model (as opposed to an activity-based or tour-based model) as of December 2021, the tool currently uses Home-based VMT per capita/resident and Home-based work VMT per employee/worker as the two possible metrics.

-While it may be difficult for a lead agency to determine what level of VMT change is unacceptable when viewed solely through a transportation lens, there are several possible options, depending upon if the agency chooses to set a threshold based on local or state policies.
+There are a number of factors for lead agencies to consider when selecting their VMT thresholds for CEQA purposes.
+The choice of thresholds may be tied to local policies, state policies, or both.
 Agencies will generally specify thresholds for each applicable VMT metric (i.e., for each main land use).
-Thresholds are represented as a percent reduction from baseline year VMT, and common options include: -0%, -14.3%, -15%, -16.8%, and -25%.
-A lead agency may also select a City-specific threshold consistent with its General Plan.
+Thresholds are represented as a percent reduction from baseline year VMT, and common options include -0%, -14.3%, -15%, -16.8%, and -25%.
+These five options are currently offered in the SCC VMT Evaluation Tool.
+A lead agency may also select different agency-specific thresholds consistent with its General Plan; in this case, the agency can work with VTA to code its specific thresholds into the tool.

-1 LOS refers to "Level of Service," a metric that assigns a letter grade to network performance.
-The typical application in towns and cities is to measure the average amount of delay experienced by vehicle drivers at an intersection during the most congested time of day and assign a report card range from LOS A (fewer than 10 seconds of delay) to LOS F (more than 80 seconds of delay).
-Vehicle level of service is used to measure vehicle mobility.
+1 LOS refers to 'Level of Service', a metric that assigns a letter grade to transportation network performance.
+The typical application is to measure the average amount of delay experienced by vehicle drivers at an intersection during the most congested time of day and assign a report card grade ranging from LOS A (fewer than 10 seconds of delay) to LOS F (more than 80 seconds of delay).
+Vehicle LOS is used to measure vehicle mobility.